 IeDEA is an international research consortium established in 2005 to provide a rich resource for globally diverse HIV/AIDS data.
 Sites in various regions throughout the world collaborate to collect and define key variables, harmonize data, and implement methodology to effectively pool data as a cost-effective means of generating large data sets to address high-priority research questions and streamline HIV/AIDS research.
 The NICHD Maternal and Pediatric Infectious Disease Branch (MPIDB) (formerly the Pediatric, Adolescent, and Maternal AIDS [PAMA] Branch) has co-funded the IeDEA since 2006, providing support to allow the inclusion of patient data on infants, children, adolescents, and pregnant women.

-The IeDEA collects HIV/AIDS data from seven international regional data centers, including four in Africa, and one each in the Asia-Pacific region, the Central/South America/Caribbean region, and North America.
-This type of data and resource pooling allows researchers to address unique and evolving research questions that individual cohorts are unable to answer.
+The IeDEA collects HIV/AIDS data from seven international regional data centers: four in Africa and one each in the Asia-Pacific region, the Central/South America/Caribbean region, and North America.
+This data and resource pooling allows researchers to address unique and evolving research questions that individual cohorts are unable to answer.

-IeDEA data are collected for pediatric HIV/AIDS patients treated with antiretroviral therapies.
+IeDEA data are collected for pediatric and maternal HIV/AIDS patients treated with antiretroviral therapies.
 Some topics of research using these data include (but are not limited to):

 - Clinical, viral, and immune response of HIV-infected children to antiretroviral therapy and children's survival